JCSDA/spack-stack/doc/source/Platforms.rst

 Prerequisites: Ubuntu 20.04 (one-off)
 -------------------------------------

-The following instructions were used to prepare a basic Ubuntu 20.04 system as it is available on Amazon Web Services to build and install all of the environments available in spack-stack (see :numref:`Sections %s <Prerequisites_Environments>`).
+The following instructions were used to prepare a basic Ubuntu 20.04 system as it is available on Amazon Web Services to build and install all of the environments available in spack-stack (see :numref:`Sections %s <Environments>`).

 1. Install basic OS packages as `root`